yeti/best-practices/docs/code-review-guide.md

 # Yeti Code Review Guide

-This document is intended to be a reference for Yeti developers from the perspective of both the code reviewer and the person submitting code.
+This document is intended to be a reference for Yeti developers from the perspective of the code reviewer.
 We understand that there may be strong personal preferences on this topic, so please treat this document as a set of guidelines to follow rather than a strict set of rules.

 ## Purpose of Code Review

 We always aim to deliver a high-quality product to our clients.
 Code reviews are a critical part of this process.
-Having our work reviewed by peers and superiors ensures that we maintain accountability amongst the team and this ultimately drives client satisfaction.
+Having our work reviewed by peers ensures that we maintain accountability amongst the team and this ultimately drives client satisfaction.

 ## Priorities for Code Reviewers